mendix/docs/content/refguide/consumed-odata-service.md

 ## 1 Introduction

-When an external entity is used in a project module, a consumed OData service document is added displaying the details of the consumed service.
+When an external entity is used in a project module through the **Data Hub** pane, a consumed OData service document is added displaying the details of the consumed service.
 This is the API to the publishing app and the data associated with the entity.

 ## 2 Connection

-The **Connection** tab displays the connection settings for the consumed OData service:
+The **Connection** tab displays the connection values for the consumed OData service:

 ![Connection Tab](attachments/consumed-odata-service/consumed-odata-doc-connection-tab.png)